 - Ignoring the speed limit - People who drive noticeably above or below the speed limit are potentially dangerous drivers.
 This behavior indicates that they either are unaware of how fast they should drive or they choose to ignore the posted signs.
 When a driver is speeding, they have less time to react when traffic in front of them slows down or suddenly brakes, which could result in a severe accident.

 - Swerving in and out of lanes - Erratic movements are among the most significant signifiers to help identify tired or distracted drivers.
 Erratic movements include changing lanes abruptly without warning and failing to turn on a signal.
 This behavior can also include swerving in and out of the lane with no regard for the other vehicles nearby.
 These behaviors are especially dangerous because they are unpredictable and give little time for other drivers to react.

 If you believe that a driver is acting erratically and poses a danger to other vehicles on the road, it’s best to pass the car as soon as possible.
 If you believe that passing the car might lead to an accident, you should exit the road when you can, and then call the highway safety patrol or the police to report the dangerous driver.

 No one anticipates sustaining injuries in a car accident.
 Still, with the number of cars on the road every day, it’s no surprise that accidents are relatively common.
 If you’ve suffered injuries in a car accident, it’s important to understand your rights.
-At Stewart J. Guss, Attorney at Law, our legal team is proud to advocate for accident victims and will dedicate our time to obtain the compensation you deserve.
+At Stewart J. Guss, Injury Accident Lawyers, our legal team is proud to advocate for accident victims and will dedicate our time to obtain the compensation you deserve.

 Don't Take Chances - Let Us Help You!